 The site offers competitive bonuses for players on their initial sign-up and first deposit with unique release requirements.
 The software is easy to load, with options to play on PC, Mac and mobile devices with a simple process to create an account.

 Borgata has the basic slate of cash games with few unique offerings, and it has a fast-fold variant to pump up the action.
 The site shines when players look at the tournament schedule, which offers multiple daily tournaments featuring guaranteed prize pools plus the top Sunday major in the state.

 Players don’t even need to be a New Jersey resident to play on the site.
 Borgata is available to anyone 21 or older within the state lines and a great option for those visiting New Jersey or the shore for vacation.

-Every poker site offers a welcome bonus of some sort, and Borgata is no different.
-The site gives players a $20 bonus when using code PLAYNJ at sign-up, and no deposit is necessary to earn the money.
+Every poker site offers a sign up bonus of some sort, and Borgata is no different.
+The site gives players $1,075 in bonuses when using Borgata Poker bonus code PLAYNJ at sign-up.

-The $20 welcome bonus is about average for online poker sites in the state, not the biggest but definitely not the smallest, with a quick and easy way to earn the bonus.
+The $75 welcome bonus is about average for online poker sites in NJ and PA, not the biggest but definitely not the smallest, with a quick and easy way to earn the bonus.

 Borgata Poker deposit bonus

 Borgata’s 100% bonus is capped at $1,000 with a unique way to clear the bonus.

 The deposit bonus will be placed into your account 10% at a time with playthrough requirements based on the amount to be paid out.
 The bonus is split into 10 equal portions paid out as the player reaches the iRP goals required by the site.